mcpr/mcpr/docs/about/gpg.md

 Releases also include a SHA256 Checksum file which is also GPG signed and includes a detached key file to verify the integrity of your download.

 This public key can also be used to encrypt confidential issue reports such as vulnerability reports.
+See the [security policy](https://github.com/mcpr/mcpr/blob/master/SECURITY.md) for details.

 ## GPG Public Key
 ```